quill-modules/quill-image-resize-module/README.md

 A module for Quill rich text editor to allow images to be resized.
 You can use it in Quill2.x or Quill1.3.7

 Fork from [quill-image-resize-module](https://github.com/kensnyder/quill-image-resize-module).
 This module fix export problem.
-Your can use `import ImageResize from '@rebuild/quill-image-resize-module';` to your project.
+Your can use `import ImageResize from 'quill-image-resize-module-rebuild';` to your project.

 ## Demo